cybertraining-dsc/su21-reu-369/project/index.md

 may cause.
 With the data that was used from UCI Machine we were able to find efficent up to data correlated to machine learning.

 ## 4. Explantion of Confusion Matrix
+The confusion matrix that was outputted from the end of the code can be explained as the perdicted summary results of the data obtained.
+Zero is when no cervical cancer is witnessed, one is when cervical cancer is seen.
+A hundrend and sixty-two is the highest number of this disease seen on the chart and the lowest number being winessed is two and eight being quiet of a jump.

 ## 5 Benchmark